laro/Cilia/2 Standard Lib/1 String.md

 # String, Char & Unicode

+Text handling is based on UTF-8 (Unicode) by default.

 ## String

 `cilia::String` (AKA `UTF8String`) with _basic/standard_ unicode support.
 Based on UTF-8, as that IMHO is (among all the Unicode formats)
 - the most widespread nowadays,